It’s time to upgrade your B2B brand marketing strategy.

 When doing a brand lift study like this, the critical consideration is that it is limited to the audience and readership of that specific media outlet or social network.
 This could be problematic if you have an extensive campaign across the entire digital ecosystem.

 Analytics & Research: Analytics and research differs from measurement because it’s usually done before a brand campaign launches into the market place.
 Innovative B2B brand strategies should always include what I call a landscape and audience analysis.

 A landscape analysis will provide insights into a specific vertical or industry and include several data points.
 For example, for B2B brands in the artificial intelligence space, a landscape analysis will consist of the following:

-Cultural insights: if applicable, a landscape analysis might include integrating primary or third-party research that would provide qualitative insights around behaviors, culture, and values.
+- Cultural insights: if applicable, a landscape analysis might include integrating primary or third-party research to provide qualitative insights around behaviors, culture, and values.